The universal six-functor formalism: Stable motivic homotopy theory

-\begin{rmk} Restricting to cocomplete coefficient systems $C$ which take values in presentably symmetric monoidal \icats $\calg{\PrL}$, we see that pushforwards and internal homs exist automatically.
-Thus we recover the notion of a presentable coefficient system from the introduction. \end{rmk}
+\begin{rmk} Restricting to cocomplete coefficient systems~$C$ which take values in presentably symmetric monoidal \icats $\calg{\PrL}$, we see that pushforwards and internal homs exist automatically.
+Most cocomplete coefficient systems occurring in nature are presentable in that sense.
+If $C$ furthermore factors through $\calg{\PrL_\omega}$, where $\PrL_\omega\subset\PrL$ is the \subicat of compactly generated presentable \icats and functors that preserve compact objects, then, for every $f:X\to Y$, the functor $f_*$ admits a further right adjoint.
+It follows that the underlying stable homotopy 2-functor $\ho(C)$ is a motivic triangulated category in the sense of~\cite{Cisinski-Deglise_mixed-motives}. \end{rmk}

 \begin{rmk} As remarked in the introduction, we take here coefficient systems as stand-ins for six-functor formalisms.
-This is justified by the main results of~\cite{Ayoub_six-operationsI,Ayoub_six-operationsII} which show that closed symmetric monoidal stable homotopy $2$-functors underlie six-functor formalisms, at least on quasi-projective $B$-schemes, see for example~\cite[Scholie~1.4.2]{Ayoub_six-operationsI}.
-And similarly, \cite{Cisinski-Deglise_mixed-motives} establish that motivic triangulated categories underlie six-functor formalisms on all finite type $B$-schemes, see for example~\cite[Theorem~2.4.50]{Cisinski-Deglise_mixed-motives}.
+This is justified by the main results of~\cite{Ayoub_six-operationsI,Ayoub_six-operationsII} which show that closed symmetric monoidal stable homotopy $2$-functors afford Grothendieck's six operations satisfying many of the relations familiar from the $\ell$-adic theory, at least on quasi-projective $B$-schemes, see for example~\cite[Scholie~1.4.2]{Ayoub_six-operationsI}.
+And \cite{Cisinski-Deglise_mixed-motives} establish that motivic triangulated categories afford the six operations with similar relations on all finite type $B$-schemes, see for example~\cite[Theorem~2.4.50]{Cisinski-Deglise_mixed-motives}.